Aduboahen/Aduboahen/README.md

 - 👋 Hi, I’m @Aduboahen
 - 👀 I’m interested in Bioinformatics
 - 🌱 I work with Python and R
-- 💞️ I’m looking to collaborate on Bioinformatics
+- 💞️ I’m looking to collaborate in Plasmodium falciparum genomics.
 - 📫 I can be reached at oseimensa@outlook.com oseimensa@kccr.de

 <!---